usethesource/rascal/src/org/rascalmpl/courses/Developers/TutorCompiler/TutorCompiler.md

 Afterwards you will find all the generated files in `./target/classes/doc/` including an `index.value` file for later reference, and you can use a mark-down editor or compiler to further process the .md files.
 Note that these markdown files are _generated_, so they should be processed downstream automatically rather than by hand.
 Nevertheless while debugging it can be useful to explore what has been generated manually using a markdown editor.

-## Conversion scripts
+#### Pitfalls

-In `src/org/rascalmpl/library/lang/rascal/tutor` you will find "throwaway" scripts for translating asciidoctor markdown notation to docusaurus markdown notation.
+* In `src/org/rascalmpl/library/lang/rascal/tutor` you will find "throwaway" scripts for translating asciidoctor markdown notation to docusaurus markdown notation.
 Sometimes it requires running the same script twice or three times to see the desired effects.
 This is because some rules generate the input for other rules to be transformed again.